-- All registered managers are professionally qualied in line with the requirements of regulations and national minimum standards. - All social workers are professionally qualied and registered individually with Scottish Social Services Council (SSSC).
+- All registered managers are professionally qualified in line with the requirements of regulations and national minimum standards. - All social workers are professionally qualified and registered individually with Social Work England.
 Some have post qualifying specialist awards and experience related to working with children and young people in foster care. - A considerable number of people work for our organisation on an independent, selfemployed basis across a variety of roles.
-This may include workers who support young people and encourage participation, education sta, therapists and independent fostering panel members, chairs and vice chairs.
-All our sta have appropriate experience and qualications and have access to supervision and support with a dedicated line manager. - Safer recruitment and right to work checks and enquiries are carried out on all sta to ensure that the welfare of children and young people are safeguarded.
-For all sta including casual and self-employed sta verication of any necessary formal qualications is obtained. - All staff who undertake work for us on a permanent, casual and self-employed basis, are covered by appropriate professional indemnity and public liability insurance.
+This may include workers who support young people and encourage participation, education staff, therapists and independent fostering panel members, chairs and vice chairs.
+All our staff have appropriate experience and qualifications and have access to supervision and support with a dedicated line manager. - Safer recruitment and right to work checks and enquiries are carried out on all staff to ensure that the welfare of children and young people are safeguarded.
+For all staff including casual and self-employed staff verification of any necessary formal qualifications is obtained. - All staff who undertake work for us on a permanent, casual and self-employed basis, are covered by appropriate professional indemnity and public liability insurance.